adrianen-ucm/verixir-project/packages/smt_lib/README.md

 [other SMT-LIB interpreters](#other-smt-lib-interpreters).

-This is currently in early development stage, so a small subset of SMT-LIB is supported and breaking changes can arise.
+This is currently in early development stage, so a small subset of SMT-LIB is supported, and breaking changes can arise.

 ## Usage